 Empowerment through the Whole Music Approach

-Everyone is born with the innate ability to learn, play and appreciate music.
+Music is a language.
+All of us can speak, read/write and create expression of our spoken language, mother tongue, very fluently.
+We are a “whole language” being.
+This is all done in community, with family, friends and loved ones.
+Thus we approach the musical language in this way, very naturally.
+Becoming a whole musician, we learn to play by ear, read/write music, and create songs as unique expressions from within, all in the circle of community, family, friends and loved ones.
 By applying the Whole Music Approach (WMA) a love for music can blossom into musical proficiency.
 Also working in tandem with WMA are lessons based on Maria Montessori, Shinichi Suzuki, Kodaly, and Gordon Music Learning Research.

 Children who start playing piano before the age of 7 develop a physically larger brain.